-As described above, with the exception of financial assets that consider a 12-month PD once they do not present a significant increase in credit risk, the Bank will calculate the ECL amount considering the risk of default during the maximum contractual period of the contract or, in some specific situations, based on behavioural maturity.
+As described above, except for financial assets that consider a 12-month PD once they do not present a significant increase in credit risk, the Bank will calculate the ECL amount considering the risk of default during the maximum contractual period of the contract or, in some specific situations, based on behavioural maturity.

-The analysis is updated on a monthly basis.
+The analysis is updated monthly.
 Impairment losses identified are recorded against the income statement.
 If, in future periods, there is a reduction of the estimated loss, the impairment initially recorded is also reversed against the income statement.